The Forgotten Letter of Grace Bedell

 By 1864, three years had passed since Lincoln had stepped off his inauguration train in Westfield, NY to personally meet Grace.
 Much had changed in that time—not just for the nation, but for Grace’s family as well.
 Her father had lost much of his property and assets, leaving them struggling financially.

-At just 15 years old, Grace was no longer the hopeful child urging Lincoln to grow whiskers—she was now a determined young woman, facing the harsh realities of economic hardship.
+At 15, Grace was no longer the child who had once advised Lincoln on his appearance.
+She was a young woman facing the blunt edge of economic reality.
 Seeking an opportunity to help her parents, she learned that the Treasury Department in Washington was offering stable jobs with decent wages, and women were preferred for their keen ability to detect counterfeit currency.

 So, on January 14, 1864, Grace wrote to Lincoln again—but this time, her letter was not about beards or elections.
 It was a plea for economic opportunity, a request for help in securing a government job.
 She reminded Lincoln that he had once signed himself as her “true friend and well-wisher”—and now, she hoped he would prove it by helping her obtain meaningful work.